Emas87/TerrModel/dataset_tiles/README.roboflow.txt

-TerrariaTiles - v2 2023-03-31 7:14pm
+tesisT - v1 tesisT
 ==============================

-This dataset was exported via roboflow.com on April 1, 2023 at 1:51 AM GMT
+This dataset was exported via roboflow.com on May 3, 2023 at 2:57 AM GMT

 Roboflow is an end-to-end computer vision platform that helps you
 * collaborate with your team on computer vision projects